My shorts don’t fit.

 Part of me wants to say “FUCK IT!”, and go drop a Benny on another round of new summer wear.

 I want to embrace my fullness, and use it as evidence that I am smashing the patriarchy and its ridiculous beauty standards.
-Or maybe I take it in a different direction, and really start celebrating my Latin heritage. Ándale!
+Or maybe I take it in a different direction, and really start celebrating my Latina heritage. Ándale!

 I’d be down with either, but in reality, I know the only thing I’m smashing is my kid’s leftover mac, and the only thing I’m celebrating is the fact I still fit into my soft pants.
 Huzzah?